braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

   * a pre-stated assumption; or
   * derived from preceding statements in the sequence by applying a rule of inference.

 The final statement in the sequence is called a theorem.
 This definition is critical because it structurally separates axioms from theorems.
-Axioms are, by definition, the statements that begin a deductive chain; they cannot, therefore, be the conclusion of one.
+Axioms are, by definition, the statements that begin a deductive chain; they cannot, therefore, be the conclusion of one **[(Enderton, 2001)](/monograph/appendices/a-references#A.24)**.
 The very structure of a formal system thus makes the concept of "proving an axiom" an internal contradiction.

 A proof is a sequence $S_1, S_2, \dots, S_n$, where $S_n$ is the theorem.
 Each $S_i$ must be an axiom or follow from previous sentences via an inference rule.
 If an axiom $A$ were to be proven, it would have to be the final sentence in such a sequence.
 But that sequence must start from other axioms.
 If it does, then $A$ is not an axiom but a theorem derived from those other axioms.
 If the proof of $A$ requires $A$ itself as a premise, the reasoning is circular and thus not a valid proof.
 Consequently, within any non-circular, deductive system, axioms are definitionally unprovable.